PS Washington Irving: Sinking

+Aftermath

-AftermathWashington Irving had sunk on top of the New York-New Jersey vehicular tube complicating its removal.
-The wreck became a menace to navigation and was struck at 3am on 16 June by a railroad car float.Washington Irving was raised on 13 February 1927 and towed to a dry dock to determine whether its condition warranted repair.
+Washington Irving had sunk on top of the New York-New Jersey vehicular tube complicating its removal.
+The wreck became a menace to navigation and was struck at 3am on 16 June by a railroad car float.

+Washington Irving was raised on 13 February 1927 and towed to a dry dock to determine whether its condition warranted repair.
 In March, Washington Irving was determined to be a total loss and a bond was issued to refinance the company's debt and to provide financing for its replacement, the Peter Stuyvesant.
 The Peter Stuyvesant was originally estimated to cost $700,000, but when the boat was completed in June, the final cost was closer to $1,000,000.